michaelangelopineda/milestones1-singer-ritajessa/README.md

 1. Install [**Gitpod browser extension**](https://chrome.google.com/webstore/detail/gitpod-dev-environments-i/dodmmooeoklaejobgleioelladacbeki).
 1. Once installed, navigate to your Github Page and choose the repository you wish to edit then click it.
-1. on that repository, click the green **Gitpod** button.
+1. On that repository, click the green **Gitpod** button.
 1. After clicking, a new page will be opened and it will be directed to you Gitpod workspace.
 1. Write/ edit your codes and files in the workspace.
 1. Save the code.
 1. Check your actual output by typing `python3 -m http.server` in the terminal.
-1. A pop up window will show and click on Open Browser and a new window will open and your output will be displayed.
+1. A pop up window will show and click on **Open Browser** and a new window will open and your output will be displayed.
 1. When happy enough with the code, go back to the terminal type `git status` and check all the files that you want to save and push to you Github repository.
 1. Type `git add` + **filename** of the  files you wish to push.
-1. Then type `git commit -m "Your-Commit-Message"
+1. Then type `git commit -m "Your-Commit-Message"`
 1. Lastly, you can push your changes to Github by typin in `git push`

 ### Github Pages